DMSaunders/event-fraud-case-study-public/overview.md

 ***Do not share this data with anyone or copy any of it off the mac minis!
 Do not include the data file in your pull request!***

-You will be required to work on the project in the classroom.
+You will be required to work on the project on campus.

 ### Deliverables (i.e. what you will be graded on)